Captured-Heart/moniepoint_assessment_marcel/README.md

 1. Google Maps:

    - Arranging markers on the map to show the location of the user.
-   - Added a dark mode skin to the google map
+   - Added a dark mode skin to the Google map

 2. Flutter Animations:

-   - Animated widgets according to the design on dribble.
+   - Animated widgets according to the design on Dribbble.
 [Dribble link](https://dribbble.com/shots/23780608-Real-Estate-App)

 ## UI Shots